martian-cloud/tharsis-docs/docs/setup/ui/install.md

 #### Build from source

-Prior to proceeding ensure the Tharsis API is up and running.
+Prior to proceeding, ensure the Tharsis API is up and running.

 ```shell title="Git clone the project to the local machine"
 git clone https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-ui.git